Skip to main content

 So What is EMDR Counseling?

-EMDR, or Eye Movement Desensitization and Reprocessing, is a type of therapeutic treatment aimed at alleviating the distress of traumatic memories or distressing life experiences.
+EMDR, or Eye Movement Desensitization and Reprocessing, is a type of therapeutic treatment.
+It is aimed at alleviating the distress of traumatic memories or distressing life experiences.
 It is now recognized as an effective way to treat trauma by some pretty reputable organizations, including the American Psychiatric Association, the World Health Organization, and the Department of Defense.
 In fact, studies of EMDR have shown that it is immensely beneficial at reducing trauma symptoms in victims of a single trauma as well as victims of multiple traumas, including combat veterans.
-Once EMDR therapy is complete, most clients see a decline in the physiological signs of trauma, their psychological distress is relieved, and their negative beliefs as a result of trauma are reformed.
+Once EMDR therapy is complete, most clients see a decline in the physiological signs of trauma.
+Their psychological distress is relieved, and their negative beliefs as a result of trauma are reformed.

 Pretty cool, right?

 Victims of trauma often experience repercussions of the distressing event emotionally and mentally.
 It can impact their relationships, their jobs, their sleep, and so many other important parts of life.
-Unfortunately, trauma responses can go on for years after the traumatic event, making life (or parts of life) incredibly painful for so many people.
+Unfortunately, trauma responses can go on for years after the traumatic event.
+This makes life (or parts of life) incredibly painful for so many people.
 It would be pretty relieving to know that there is an effective method of eliminating those remnants of trauma.
 That’s where EMDR can help.

 EMDR is based on the belief that the mind can heal from emotional trauma like the body can heal from physical trauma.